filipdumitrascu/ml_applied/README.md

 ![alt text](images/air_polution/boxplot/boxplot_cont_feat_air.png)

-Boxplot-ul evidențiază faptul că majoritatea valorilor pentru atributele continue din setul de date Air Pollution (precum `SO2`, `CO_Value`, `NO2_Value`) sunt concentrate în intervale relativ mici, în timp ce există numeroși outlieri care depășesc cu mult aceste valori.
-Atributele `VOCs`, `PM25_Value` și `AQI_Value` se remarcă prin plaje mari de valori și un număr ridicat de valori extreme, indicând o distribuție dezechilibrată și posibilă nevoie de tratament al outlierilor.
+The boxplot highlights that most values for continuous attributes in the Air Pollution dataset (such as `SO2`, `CO_Value`, `NO2_Value`) are concentrated in relatively small ranges, while there are numerous outliers that far exceed these values.
+The attributes `VOCs`, `PM25_Value`, and `AQI_Value` are notable for their wide ranges of values and high number of extreme values, indicating an unbalanced distribution and a possible need for outlier treatment.

-#### Atribute ordinale analiza
+#### Ordinal attributes analysis

 - AQI_Category — Number of examples non-null: 23463
 - AQI_Category — Number of unique values: 6
 ![alt text](images/air_polution/histogram/ordinal_feat_histogram_AQI_Category.png)
-AQI_Category prezintă o distribuție puternic dezechilibrată, cu majoritatea articolelor etichetate drept Good sau Moderate.
-Clasele Very Unhealthy și Hazardous sunt semnificativ sub-reprezentate.
+AQI_Category shows a highly skewed distribution, with most items labeled as Good or Moderate.
+The Very Unhealthy and Hazardous classes are significantly underrepresented.

 - CO_Category — Number of examples non-null: 21117
 - CO_Category — Number of unique values: 2